Police seal off woodland as teenager held on suspicion of murder of boy, 16

 She said there are sometimes teenagers there, “music playing out, like a little bar, cans being drunk”.

-Anyone with information about the incident has been asked to call police on 101 quoting incident 1321 of February 12.
+Anyone with information about the incident has been asked to call police on 101 or online through a dedicated major incident reporting portal.

+To make an anonymous report call independent charity Crimestoppers on 0800 555 111 or on its website.